liferay/liferay-docs/developer/frameworks/articles/configuration/05-reading-configurations-configuration-provider.markdown

 `getCompanyConfiguration()`
 : Used when you want to support different configurations per virtual instance.
-In this case, the configuration is usually entered by an admin through Control Panel &rarr; Configuration &rarr; Instance Settings.
+In this case, the configuration is usually entered by an admin through *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*.

 `getGroupConfiguration()`
 : Used when you want to support different configurations per site (or, if